 Adopt Section 2015.2 of title 13, California Code of Regulations, to read as follows:

-Section 2015.2 High Priority and Federal Fleets ZEV Milestones Option
+Section 2015.2.
+High Priority and Federal Fleets ZEV Milestones Option.

-Fleet owners that opt-in to this option have the flexibility to manage their California fleet while meeting the ZEV milestone requirements regardless of vehicle age and mileage.
-By using this option, fleet owners must acknowledge that they knowingly and voluntarily waive the provisions of Health and Safety Code 43021(a) that would otherwise apply to any commercial motor vehicles as defined in CVC section 34601 in their California fleet except for new ICE vehicles purchased pursuant to the exemptions of sections 2015.3(b), 2015.3(e), and 2015.3(f)(2).
+Until January 1, 2030, fleet owners may choose this option in lieu of the Model Year Schedule Requirements of section 2015.1 to have the flexibility to manage their California fleet while meeting the ZEV Fleet Milestones regardless of vehicle age and mileage.
+If a vehicle is operated in California at any time during a calendar year, it will be considered part of the California fleet for the entire calendar year for purposes of calculating the ZEV Fleet Milestones of section 2015.2(a) and (b).
+By using this option, fleet owners must acknowledge that they are knowingly and voluntarily waiving the provisions of Health and Safety Code 43021(a) that would otherwise apply to commercial motor vehicles as defined in CVC section 34601 in their California fleet, except for new ICE vehicles purchased pursuant to a granted exemption specified in sections 2015.2(f)(2), 2015.2(f)(5), and 2015.2(f)(9).
 Fleet owners choosing to use this path must comply with the following:

 ZEV Fleet Milestones.
-Beginning January 1, 2025, and each year afterwards by January 1, fleet owners must continuously meet or exceed the ZEV milestone for the California fleet as calculated in 2015.2(b) based on the milestone percentage requirements set forth below in Table A ZEV Fleet Milestones by Milestone Group and Year.
-At minimum, ZEV milestone percentages must be maintained each year until the next compliance milestone; for example, Milestone Group 1 vehicles should be calculated as at least 10 percent of the California fleet each year for 2025, 2026, and 2027.
+Beginning January 1, 2025, fleet owners must continuously meet or exceed the ZEV Fleet Milestone percentage requirements set forth below in Table A: ZEV Fleet Milestones by Milestone Group and Year for their California fleets.
+The ZEV Fleet Milestone percentages must be maintained each year until the next compliance milestone; for example, Milestone Group 1 vehicles must comprise at least ten percent of the California fleet each year beginning January 1, 2025 until December 31,2027.

 Table A: ZEV Fleet Milestones by Milestone Group and Year